Balladebits/Balladebits/README.md

 ---------------
-Hi.
+Hi,if you're reading this, maybe you're either from Pony Town or Discord
 ---------------
 You can Call me Ballade, Nice to meet you

-I'm a He/Him,HeteroFlexible and Roseboy/Femboy (But i don't mind if you use she/her,but don't use they/them please)
+I'm a He/Him,Cis and Roseboy/Femboy (But i don't mind if you use she/her,but don't use they/them please)

 I'm a pseudointrovert (Potentially asocial) And Kinda a Cuddler